injamul123/family-info/README.md

 ![Home Page](./screenshot.png)
 # family Information
-A small web app which takes family members data as input and display it in a table format.
+A small web app which takes family members data as a input and display it in a table format.